 Village of Kake, Alaska’s Adult and Youth Circle Peacemaking

 The Kake Youth Circle Peacemaking group is an Alternative Dispute Resolution Group.
-The Alaska State Court System orders that minors consuming alcohol and first time offenders be diverted to the Kake Youth Circle Peacemaking group.
-Youth participants act as the facilitators while adults are often invited to participate and support from the community is essential.
+The Alaska State Court System orders that minors consuming alcohol and youth who commit first-time offenses be diverted to the Kake Youth Circle Peacemaking group.
+Youth participants act as the facilitators while adults are often invited to participate, and support from the community is essential.
 The group’s success has been measured through Tribal member’s participation, the time taken to hear cases, and the restoration of relationships.
 There are additional circles held for follow-up cases and celebration circles for participants who have achieved milestones.6

 Tribal Youth Programs and Services

-This webpage from the Office of Juvenile Justice and Delinquency Prevention provides brief summaries of programs and services geared towards tribal youth to prevent victimization and juvenile delinquency, reduce violent crime, and improve juvenile justice systems.
+This webpage provides brief summaries of programs and services geared towards Tribal youth to prevent victimization and juvenile delinquency, reduce violent crime, and improve juvenile justice systems.

 Building Culturally Relevant Youth Courts in Tribal Communities (PDF, 118 pages)

-This resource by American Indian Development Associates draws on the ideas and expertise of many who work in youth courts throughout the United States, as well as on the experience of staff at the National Youth Court Center at the American Probation and Parole Association, who research and work with youth courts on a national level.
+This resource draws on the ideas and expertise of many who work in youth courts throughout the United States, as well as on the experience of staff at the National Youth Court Center at the American Probation and Parole Association, who research and work with youth courts on a national level.

 Collaboration and Resource Sharing to Improve Services to Indian Youth

-American Indian Development Associates highlights successful resource sharing strategies that represents commitment to something larger than the single focused organizational goals and objectives and a shift to enter into relationships with other agencies to achieve shared goals, visions and responses to mutual interest and obligations.
+This webpage highlights successful resource sharing strategies that represents commitment to something larger than the single focused organizational goals and objectives and a shift to enter relationships with other agencies to achieve shared goals, visions and responses to mutual interest and obligations.

 Minority Youth in the Juvenile Justice System, Disproportionate Minority Contact (PDF, 12 pages)

-National Conference of State Legislatures Research by the National Council on Crime and Delinquency and the Center for Children’s Law and Policy suggests that minority youth receive harsher treatment than their white counterparts at nearly every stage of the juvenile justice process.
+National Conference of State Legislatures Research by the National Council on Crime and Delinquency and the Center for Children’s Law and Policy suggests that youth who are members of racially/ethnically marginalized groups receive harsher treatment than their white counterparts at nearly every stage of the juvenile justice process.

 Youth Gangs in Indian Country (PDF, 16 pages)